Rains in MG stop operations at Vale, Usiminas, Vallourec and CSN

 The company also stated that it suspended iron ore export operations at the coal terminal of its port in Itaguaí (RJ) “due to the high level of humidity verified at the site”.

-The heavy rains that hit the state have already led 138 cities to declare an emergency situation, according to a balance released yesterday by the state Civil Defense.
-Since October, the beginning of the rainy season, 16 deaths have been registered, considering the ten caused by the fall of a rock in Capitólio, 284 km from Belo Horizonte, on Saturday (8).
-More than 30 people were injured in the accident.
+The number of cities that declared a state of emergency due to heavy rains that hit Minas Gerais rose to 145.
+Considering the ten deaths caused by the fall of a rock in Capitólio, there are already 19 deaths since October, the beginning of the rainy season in the state.

-The other deaths were registered in the cities of Uberaba, Coronel Fabriciano, Nova Serrana, Engenheiro Caldas, Pescador and Montes Claros, according to the Civil Defense.

-In all, 13,723 people were left homeless and 3,374 homeless.
+In all, 13,734 people are homeless and there are 3,409 homeless —35 more than in the last bulletin released by the Civil Defense.
 In both cases, it is people who have had to leave their homes, but those who need government assistance for temporary housing are considered homeless.

 Zema: mining will lose importance in the economy